-With globalisation, higher standard of living across the world, low-cost air fares, highly competitive hotel prices and tourist agencies that are prepared to organise all aspects of travelling abroad, people nowadays travel more often and further away from their home than ever before.
+With globalisation, a higher standard of living across the world, low-cost airfares, highly competitive hotel prices and tourist agencies that are prepared to organise all aspects of travelling abroad, people nowadays travel more often and further away from their home than ever before.
 This also means that the possibility of travellers understanding the language of the country they choose as their travel destination gets lower and lower.

 Not knowing the language can cause many problems for tourists (or their daughters*), and one of the most frustrating is definitely ordering food in restaurants.
 Since the menu is the basis of communication between customers and restaurants, more and more restaurants nowadays decide to offer their customers menus that are translated into various languages.
 Below are 7 good reasons for hotel restaurants to do the same.

 *A little personal story: My parents grew up in a time when French and Russian were the languages studied in school and since they haven’t used any of them in many decades, they have reverted to their monolingual status of Romanian speakers.
 A few years ago, they went on a trip to Tunisia (I may be mistaken) and my dad tried to buy (probably even haggle – not very successfully I’d say) a gift for his beloved daughter.
 Since the seller did not speak Romanian (why would he?) and my dad did not speak any of the languages the seller did (who was multi-lingual apparently), my dad ended up buying an overpriced hideous handbag (which still lies at the bottom of a box somewhere, never to be worn).
 In case you are wondering, my dad does not read the blog, nor does he speak English, so he’ll never know how I feel about the bag :).